pytorch/serve/docs/llm_deployment.md

 ## Quickstart LLM Deployment

 TorchServe offers easy LLM deployment through its VLLM integration.
-Through the integration of our [llm launcher script](https://github.com/pytorch/serve/blob/7a9b145204b4d7cfbb114fe737cf980221e6181e/ts/llm_launcher.py) users are able to deploy any model supported by VLLM with a single command.
+Through the integration of our [LLM launcher script](https://github.com/pytorch/serve/blob/7a9b145204b4d7cfbb114fe737cf980221e6181e/ts/llm_launcher.py) users are able to deploy any model supported by VLLM with a single command.
 The launcher can either be used standalone or in combination with our provided TorchServe GPU docker image.

 To launch the docker we first need to build it: